 - Identify new species and extending the inventory of ocean life through genomic and taxonomic discovery.

 - Document the impacts of human activity.

-All research is conducted using Nekton’s new protocol - the first multidisciplinary standardised framework for marine research.
+All research is conducted using the General Ocean Survey and Sampling Iterative Protocol (GOSSIP) - the first multidisciplinary standardised framework for marine biological research.

 Nekton focuses predominantly on the following operating depths:

-- Euphotic and Mesophotic (0m – 200m): At shallower depths, plentiful food supplies support the dominance of competitive species and contain the greatest biomass in the ocean because of the proximity to sunlight.
-The water column beneath scuba diving depth remains largely unexplored, yet it is the most impacted by human activities.
+- Euphotic Zone (0m – 200m): At shallower depths (<30 m), plentiful food supplies support the dominance of competitive species and contain the greatest biomass in the ocean because of the proximity to sunlight.
+The water column beneath scuba diving depth, known as mesophotic zone (30m - 150m) remains still largely unexplored, yet it is increasingly impacted by human activities.